InnovateMass

 Funding Schedule

 InnovateMass is a rolling funding program that operates under a quarterly deadline schedule.
-The next upcoming deadline will be October 2, 2023.
+The next deadline is anticipated to be in July 2025.
 All applications are reviewed until program funding is exhausted.

 Process Step Approximate Timing